basho/riak_kv/docs/NextGenREPL.md

 * __Replication Queue Source-Side Manager__ [`riak_kv_replrtq_src`](https://github.com/martinsumner/riak_kv/blob/mas-i1691-ttaaefullsync/src/riak_kv_replrtq_src.erl)

-  * There is a single actor on each node that manages the queuing of replication object references to be consumed from other clusters.
-This actor runs a configurable number of priority queues, which contain pointers to data which is required to be consumed by different remote clusters.
+  * There is a single actor on each node that manages the queueing of replication object references to be consumed from other clusters.
+This actor runs a configurable number of queues, which contain pointers to data which is required to be consumed by different remote clusters.

   * The general pattern is that each delta within a cluster will be published once via the `riak_kv_replrtq_src` on a node local to the discovery of the change.
 Each queue which is a source of updates will have multiple consumers spread across multiple sink nodes on the receiving cluster - where each sink-side node's consumers are being managed by a `riak_kv_replrtq_snk` process on that node.
 The [publish and consume topology](https://github.com/russelldb/rabl/blob/master/docs/many-2-many-2.png) is based on that successfully tested in the [rabl riak replication add-on](https://github.com/russelldb/rabl/blob/master/docs/introducing.md).

+  * Queues may have data filtering rules to restrict what changes are distributed via that queue.
+The filters can restrict replication to a specific bucket, or bucket type, or allow for any change to be published to that queue.

   * __Real-time replication__ changes (i.e. PUTs that have just been co-ordinated on this node within the cluster), are sent to the `riak_kv_replrtq_src` as either references (e.g. Bucket, Key, Clock and co-ordinating vnode) or whole objects in the case of tombstones.
-These are the highest priority items to be queued, and are placed on __every queue whose data filtering rules are matched__ by the object (e.g. data filtering could be "any", a specific bucket, or a specific bucket type).
+These are the highest priority items to be queued, and are placed on __every queue whose data filtering rules are matched__ by the object.

   * Changes identified by __AAE full-sync replication__ processes run by the `riak_kv_ttaaefs` manager on the local node are sent to the `riak_kv_replrtq_src` as references, and queued as the second highest priority.
 These changes are queued only on __a single queue defined within the configuration__ of `riak_kv_ttaaefs_manager`.
 The changes queued are only references to the object (Bucket, Key and Clock) not the actual object.

   * Changes identified by __AAE fold operations__ for administrator initiated transition or repair operations (e.g. fold over a bucket or key-range, or for a given range of modified dates), are sent to the `riak_kv_replrtq_src` to be queued as the lowest priority onto __a single queue defined by the administrator when initiating the AAE fold operation__.
 The changes queued are only references to the object (Bucket, Key and Clock) not the actual object - and are only the changes discovered through the fold running on vnodes local to this node.

   * Should the local node fail, all undelivered object references will be dropped.

+  * Queues are bounded, with limits set separately for each priority.
+Items are consumed from the queue in strict priority order.
+So a backlog of non-real-time replication events cannot cause a backlog or failure in real-time events.

   * The queues are provided using the existing `riak_core_priority_queue` module in Riak.